edgio-docs/edgio-docs/guides/delivery/storage/quick_start.md

 ---
-title: Storage Quick Start Guide
+title: Origin Storage Quick Start Guide
 ---
 This page provides an overview of methods available to upload and share your Origin Storage content.